 Carefully, without spilling any water with raw meat on your kitchen counter, wash the roast in the sink and pat dry it with paper towels.

 Mix the Cajun seasoning, dry mustard, thyme, 1/2 teaspoon salt, half of the minced garlic, and 1 tablespoon of olive oil.
-Rub the roast all over with the mixture and place in a roasting pan deep enough to hold the meat and potatoes (and carrots, if using).
+Rub the roast all over with the mixture.

-In a large pan, melt the butter and toss the potatoes with the remaining minced garlic and onion wedges.
-Allow cooking for 5 minutes.
+Meanwhile, in a large pan, melt the butter and toss in the potatoes with the remaining minced garlic, onion wedges, and carrots, if using.
+Allow to cook for 5 minutes.

 Pour the wine or chicken broth in the pan.